TECHNOVE/Airplane/README.md

 ```

 ## License
-NFT Worlds server patches are licensed under an MIT License.
+NFT Worlds server patches are licensed under a GNU GPL License.
 Upstream patches are licensed under GPL-3.0.
-All other files are licensed under an MIT License.
+All other files are licensed under an GNU  License.